michalsustr/blog/_posts/2016-09-10-outlier-analysis.md

 layout: single
 title:  "Outlier analysis using PCA"
 date:   2016-09-02 18:38:20 +0200
-categories: python
+header:
+  teaser: teaser_pca_outlier.png
 tags:
 - python
 - PCA
+- outlier analysis
 ---

 Recently I tried to detect outliers in some high-dimensional data to find out more about the dataset.
-It is quite a common task - you have a dataset at your disposal, and you try to learn more about it.
-One of the very simplest and fastest ways is to use PCA projection:
+This is quite a common task - you have a dataset that was given to you (by the client) and you try to learn more about it.
+One of the very simplest and fastest ways is to use PCA projection, which basically consists of:

 - find directions of the largest variance in the data,
 - project the high-dimensional points into 2D plane,